 2:00 pm - 4:15 pm 17/11/2021

-This EEUK Enterprise Exchange event provides an opportunity for attendees to hear about and learn from the findings of three research projects funded by EEUK and undertaken by our member universities and colleges.
+This EEUK Enterprise Exchange event provided an opportunity for attendees to hear about and learn from the findings of three research projects funded by EEUK and undertaken by our member universities and colleges.

 EEUK’s Enterprise Education and Research Project Fund (EERPF) funds projects to (i) support the creation and evaluation of enterprise education materials and resources and (ii) facilitate impactful and / or experimental research which adds to our understanding of enterprise education and addresses the needs of the enterprise education community.

-The EERPF projects being shared through presentation and discussion are:
+The EERPF projects shared through presentation and discussion were: